Canonical Bayesian Linear System Identification: Numerical experiments

 \subsection{Posterior geometry and interpretability}

-We find that the LTI parameterization choice fundamentally shapes the posterior landscape.
-Canonical forms \(\Theta_c\) induce well-behaved posteriors, as illustrated for a T=400 experiment in \Cref{fig:canonical_analysis}. \Cref{fig:canonical_analysis}(a) shows the pair plot for canonical parameters, revealing a unimodal, approximately Gaussian distribution amenable to MCMC exploration and interpretation.
-The identifiable structure allows direct derivation of interpretable quantities, such as the posterior distribution of the dominant eigenvalues shown in \Cref{fig:canonical_analysis}(b), offering clear insights into system stability and dynamics.
+The choice of LTI parameterization fundamentally shapes the posterior landscape.
+Canonical forms \(\Theta_c\) induce well-behaved posteriors, as illustrated in \Cref{fig:canonical_analysis} for inference from a trajectory of length $T=400$ with $\sigma_\Sigma = 0.3$ and $\sigma_\Gamma = 0.0$ and $d_x = 2$. \Cref{fig:canonical_analysis}(a) shows pairwise posterior marginals of these parameters, revealing a unimodal and approximately Gaussian distribution easily amenable to MCMC exploration and interpretation.
+The posterior distribution of the leading eigenvalue, in \Cref{fig:canonical_analysis}(b), is straightforward to extract and similarly Gaussian-like, offering a clear characterization of the inferred system dynamics.

-In stark contrast, the standard parameterization \(\Theta_s\) suffers from complex posterior geometries due to non-identifiability. \Cref{fig:parameter_distribution_comparison}(a) visualizes the \(\Theta_s\) posterior for the same system; strong correlations and distinct modes (corresponding to different choices of state basis \(T\)) are clearly visible, arising directly from the state-basis equivalence symmetry (\Cref{thm:isomorphism_general}).
-This multimodal structure hinders efficient MCMC sampling and complicates the interpretation of parameter estimates and uncertainties compared to the structure observed for the posterior of the canonical \(\Theta_c\).
+In contrast, the standard parameterization \(\Theta_s\) produces complex posterior geometries due to non-identifiability. \Cref{fig:parameter_distribution_comparison}(a) visualizes the \(\Theta_s\) posterior for the same data realization as \Cref{fig:canonical_analysis}; strong correlations and distinct modes are clearly visible, arising directly from the state-basis equivalence symmetry (\Cref{thm:isomorphism_general}).
+This multimodal posterior structure, corresponding implicitly to different choices of state transformation \(T_c\), hinders efficient MCMC sampling and complicates the interpretation of parameter estimates and uncertainties, compared to the unimodal structure observed for the posterior on \(\Theta_c\).